Context-Picker: Dynamic context selection using multi-stage reinforcement learning: Introduction

-\paragraph{Contributions.} Our main contributions are summarized as follows: \begin{itemize} \item We propose \emph{Context-Picker}, a reasoning-aware context picker trained with a two-stage reinforcement learning scheme and redundancy-aware reward shaping.
-The picker jointly decides \emph{which} passages to keep and \emph{how many} to include, with a recall-oriented stage for high-coverage picking and a precision-oriented stage for aggressive compression, explicitly addressing the limitations of fixed top-$K$ selection in long-context QA. \item We introduce an offline evidence mining pipeline that mines greedily minimal sufficient evidence sets via a generator–judge loop and a leave-one-out pruning procedure, providing high-quality, task-aligned supervision for training the picker. \item We conduct extensive experiments on five long-context and multi-hop QA benchmarks, showing that Context-Picker improves LLM-as-judge accuracy over strong RAG baselines on four datasets and achieves favorable accuracy–efficiency trade-offs on the remaining one, with ablations validating the impact of each key component. \end{itemize}
+\paragraph{Contributions.} Our main contributions are three-fold: (1) We propose \emph{Context-Picker}, a reasoning-aware context picker trained with a two-stage reinforcement learning scheme (Recall-Oriented and Precision-Oriented) to jointly learn \emph{which} and \emph{how many} passages to pick.
+(2) We introduce an offline evidence mining pipeline that uses a generator-judge loop with Leave-One-Out (LOO) pruning to create minimal sufficient evidence sets for dense supervision.
+(3) We conduct extensive experiments on five long-context and multi-hop QA datasets, demonstrating that Context-Picker improves accuracy over strong RAG baselines on four out of five datasets.